 On our last day, we headed back toward Nairobi.
 We made a short stop in Nyahururu to photograph the impressive Thomson Falls.

-We proceeded through the Great Rift Valley until we reached Lake Elmenteita Resort, another fine Serena Camp, for a late lunch.
+We proceeded through the Great Rift Valley until we reached Lake Elmentaita Resort, another fine Serena Camp, for a late lunch.
 The facility rests by the lake, where we saw flamingos and more zebras.

 A contour of the mountain suggests a shape called the Sleeping Warrior.
 It’s an eroded crater that resembles the resting profile of a massive Maasai warrior.
 I liked that!